MS in Forensic Anthropology

-This full-time 42 credit Masters of Science degree offers students a unique opportunity to apply the principles of anthropology, anatomy and osteology to establishing biological profiles, excavation of remains, criminal case work and other scenarios with unidentified remains.
+This full-time, 42 credit Master of Science degree program offers students a unique opportunity to apply the principles of anthropology, anatomy and osteology to establish biological profiles, excavation of remains, criminal case work and other scenarios with unidentified remains.

 Classes are lecture and laboratory based with opportunities for internships and directed studies.
 Students complete a graduate level research project that culminates into a full-length thesis or a completed manuscript for submission.
 Numerous research opportunities are available to students including access to our outdoor research facility, collaboration with the department of radiology, access to skeletal collections at Boston University School of Medicine and other institutions, universities and museums and the availability of of anatomical sciences laboratory.

 In addition, the campus is in close proximity to the Office of Chief Medical Examiner for Massachusetts and the Boston Police Department Crime Laboratory.